wmadavis/wmadavis.github.io/content/teaching.md

 ### [Intermediate microeconomics (ECON-UN3211)](https://github.com/wmadavis/Teaching-IntermediateMicro)

-**Sessions taught: Spring 2022, Fall 2022**
+**Spring 2022, Fall 2022**

 Prerequisites

 + Principles of Economics
 + Calculus III

-> The purpose of this course is to offer a solid, intermediate-level training in theoretical microeconomics.
+> *The purpose of this course is to offer a solid, intermediate-level training in theoretical microeconomics.
 We will try to achieve a more in-depth understanding of how the standard theoretical models of microeconomics work.
 The course consists of three parts.
 We will start out by analyzing consumer decision-making.
 We then turn to the behavior of firms.
-Finally, the third part of the course studies the interaction of consumers and firms in goods markets.
+Finally, the third part of the course studies the interaction of consumers and firms in goods markets.*

 Textbook